Resources for Students

 • Surveys allow for student feedback and evaluation.

-• Self and Peer Assessments allow students to participate in online peer review and evaluation as well as self reflection and evaluation.
+• Self Assessments allow students to participate in online self reflection and evaluation.

-• My Grades allows students to track their grades in each course.
+• Grades tool allows students to track their grades and progress in each course.

-Learn more about using the assessment tools in Blackboard
+Learn more about using the assessment tools in Brighstpace

-The University provides licenses for Office 365 Education to all faculty, staff, and students.
+The University provides licenses for Microsoft 365 Education to all faculty, staff, and students.
 This powerful suite of tools provides several options for online learning.

 Training and Support

-Microsoft has extensive online video training.
-The Help Desk Service Portal and online Knowledge Base offer extended support for Office 365 Education.
+Microsoft has extensive online video training and current students can peruse the vast library of Microsoft training offered on LinkedIn Learning.
+The Help Desk Service Portal and online Knowledge Base offer extended support for Microsoft 365 Education.

 Visit the Help Desk Service Portal and Online Knowledge Base